MicroTAC: MicroTAC Elite

-June 1994 saw the introduction of the MicroTAC Elite and the "International" series, the then smallest and light-weight model available at the time.
+June 1994 saw the introduction of the MicroTAC Elite and the "International" series, the then smallest and lightweight model available at the time.
 It weighed in at a mere 3.9 oz with the slim battery.
 The Elite was a function of NAMPS technology from 1993.
 The Elite was also produced in a rare MicroTAC Elite VIP (pictured), which had a black housing, gold lettering, and an orange LED display, over the ordinary Elite, which had a gray housing, a green LED display, and white lettering.
 The Elite series was a feature-packed phone and retailed for around $600.
 The phone included a first-ever two line display, for a total of 14 dot-matrix characters.
 There were also separate LED indicator meters for signal strength and battery, as well as a Menu Icon Display.
 The phone's software offered advanced menu features, and each category, when accessed, was indicated with green icons at the bottom of the display.
 Categories included Phone Book, Timers, Security, Tone Control, Phone Options, and Answering Machine / Messaging.
 This was the first mobile phone to have a built-in, recordable answering machine.
 It was also the first mobile phone to use a lithium-ion battery.